-DACS can provide a significant portion of the $CO_2$ removal needed to achieve net-zero and is a critical backstop if other removal approaches fall short.
+DACS can provide a significant portion of the CO_2 removal needed to achieve net-zero and is a critical backstop if other removal approaches fall short.
 We analyzed the two best-developed DACS methods to date-solvent-based and absorbent-based systems-both co-located with geologic storage.
 Because of the limited availability and difficulty of building new electricity transmission, we required that DACS processing facilities be sited in the same counties as new renewable-energy sources (Figure ES-11).
-Even with these constraints, we found that the United States has large technical potential for DACS, with nearly 14 billion tonnes of $\rm CO_2$ -removal per year possible at a cost of less than \$250 per tonne.
-The cumulative $\rm CO_2$ removed by DACS by 2050 is highly dependent on timing of implementation; in Figure ES-3 we present DACS cumulative removals -assuming almost all deployment occurs in the final decade before 2050
+Even with these constraints, we found that the United States has large technical potential for DACS, with nearly 14 billion tonnes of CO_2 -removal per year possible at a cost of less than \$250 per tonne.
+The cumulative CO_2 removed by DACS by 2050 is highly dependent on timing of implementation; in Figure ES-3 we present DACS cumulative removals -assuming almost all deployment occurs in the final decade before 2050.

-If purpose-grown crops are avoided (only low moisture biomass wastes, forest thinning residues, and biogas are used for carbon removal), the United States biomass supply could yield nearly 700 million tonnes of CO2 removal at \$80 per tonne.
-Thus, even with no land-use change, the United States has significant potential biomass-based CO2-removal capacity.
+If only biomass wastes and forest thinning residues are used for carbon removal, the potential biomass supply (\sim 500 million dry tonnes per year) could yield 700 million tonnes of CO_2 removal at \$80 per tonne (Table 6-18).
+Thus, even with no land-use change, the United States has significant potential biomass-based CO_2 -removal capacity.